theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/run-a-yunio-service-in-postman.md

 ---
-title: Running a yunIO Service in Postman
+title: Run a yunIO Service in Postman
-description: Running a yunIO Service in Postman
+description: Run a yunIO Service in Postman
 ---

 The following article shows how to run a yunIO service in Postman.